lwalker42/ChessBot/README.md

 # Building
 Compile all files in src/ and src/player.
-Takes two command-line arguments for each player (0 for human, 1 for computer).
+Takes two command-line arguments, one for each player (0 for human, 1 for computer).